DBI-INFRA/Automated-muscle-fiber-analysis/README.md

 8. Inside nuclei density [count/um^3]
    Number of inside nuclei per slice volume.

+IMPORTANT: The scene should only contain a single surface object and one object containing the nuclei, to ensure that the correct objects are considered for analysis (the FIRST surface will be considered the target and the rest will be).
-IMPORTANT: Nuclei inside the fiber should be labeled 'Class A' and nuclei outside the fiber should be labeled 'Class B' in Imaris, as the plugin cannot distinguish between the two otherwise.
+Nuclei inside the fiber should be labeled 'Class A' and nuclei outside the fiber should be labeled 'Class B' in Imaris, as the plugin cannot distinguish between the two otherwise.
 In addition, the scene should either include only one surface object, or the relevant surface object should be the first in the list as Matlab simply takes the first surface object in the scene it can find.

 All analysis results are provided as Matlab figures and exported as PNG image files and Excel sheets.
 In addition, the following figures are